Suffolk: Football

 The county's sole professional football club is Ipswich Town.
-Formed in 1878, the club were Football League champions in 1961–62, FA Cup winners in 1977–78 and UEFA Cup winners in 1980–81; as of the 2022–23 season, Ipswich Town play in League One, the third tier of English football.
+Formed in 1878, the club were Football League First Division champions in 1961–62, FA Cup winners in 1977–78 and UEFA Cup winners in 1980–81; as of the 2025–26 season, Ipswich Town play in the Championship, the second tier of English football.
 The club has as part of its crest the Suffolk Punch, a now endangered breed of draught horse native to the county.
-The next highest ranked teams in Suffolk are Leiston and Needham Market, who both participate in the Southern League Premier Division Central, the seventh tier of English football.
+The next highest ranked teams in Suffolk are AFC Sudbury, Bury Town, Leiston and Needham Market, who all participate in the Southern League Premier Division Central, the seventh tier of English football.

 Horse racing

-The town of Newmarket is the headquarters of British horseracing – home to the largest cluster of training yards in the country and many key horse racing organisations including the National Stud, and Newmarket Racecourse.
+Newmarket is the headquarters of British horseracing – home to the largest cluster of training yards in the country and many key horse racing organisations including the National Stud, and Newmarket Racecourse.
 Tattersalls bloodstock auctioneers and the National Horseracing Museum are also in the town.
 Point to point racing takes place at Higham and Ampton.

 Speedway

-Speedway racing has been staged in Suffolk since at least the 1950s, following the construction of the Foxhall Stadium, just outside Ipswich, home of the Ipswich Witches.
+Motorcycle speedway racing has been staged in Suffolk since at least the 1950s, following the construction of the Foxhall Stadium, just outside Ipswich, home of the Ipswich Witches.
 The Witches are currently members of the Premier League, the UK's first division.
 National League team Mildenhall Fen Tigers are also from Suffolk.

 Cricket

-Suffolk C.C.C. compete in the Eastern Division of the Minor Counties Championship.
+Suffolk County Cricket Club compete in the Eastern Division of the Minor Counties Championship.
 The club has won the championship three times outright and has shared the title one other time as well as winning the MCCA Knockout Trophy once.
 Home games are played in Bury St Edmunds, Copdock, Exning, Framlingham, Ipswich and Mildenhall.

+Flag

+The Suffolk flag is a banner of arms of the coat of arms which were attributed to Edmund the Martyr, a medieval king of East Anglia.
+It consists of two gold arrows passing through a gold crown or with heraldic description as Azure two Arrows in saltire, points downwards, enfiled with an ancient Crown Or.

+Suffolk Day

+Suffolk Day is an annual celebration of the county that takes place annually on June 21.